kektan/ded/subpages/yt-guide.md

 # ytarchive on MacOS

 ＊This should apply to Unix systems as well.
-Because it isn't really detailed on the page:
+Because it isn't really detailed on the repo page:

 1. Open Terminal (or some other commandline program you have)
 2. Type `git clone https://github.com/Kethsar/ytarchive.git` to get the script on your computer